kazekagegaara/ramm/README.md

 # Installation

 ### Build
 We assume the system already has ant installed.
-If not, please skip the build part :
+If not, please skip the build part.
+These commands should be executed at the root level of this repository.

 ```sh
 $ ant init